Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 ### SlamBoxes: layer definition

-However if you look at the porPOIse definition of the layer Example SlamBoxes, it contains only a single POI, called **BellCube.** This is just the single yellow box that is in the center.
+If we look at the porPOIse definition of the layer Example SlamBoxes, it contains only a single POI, called **BellCube.** This is just the single yellow box that is at the center.

 ![SubLayers-DefaultSLAMBoxes_LayerDefinition](/documentation/images/SubLayers-DefaultSLAMBoxes_LayerDefinition.png)

 .

-### POI "BellCube":
+### SlamBoxes: POI BellCube

-SlamBoxes consists of the **BellCube** POI containing the single yellow box, plus a sub-layer **Slam-Example** (referenced in the **Layer name** field) that contains the other four boxes, centered around an empty origin.
+In the POI BellCube definition, the **Layer name** references a sub-layer **Slam-Example.**
 - The single, central POI **BellCube** has a rotate animation when clicked (and also a bell sound).
 - As this POI references the sub-layer **Slam-Example,** this sub-layer is shown whenever the parent POI **BellCube** appears.
 - When you click the parent POI **BellCube,** the sub-layer **Slam-Example** is rotated along with it.
-Notice that they still keep their individual animations as well!
+Remember that they still keep their individual animations as well!

 ![SubLayers-DefaultSLAMBoxes_PoiDefinition](/documentation/images/SubLayers-DefaultSLAMBoxes_PoiDefinition.png)